AdobeDocs/commerce-php/src/pages/module-reference/module-admin-adobe-ims.md

 ---
 title: AdminAdobeIms
-description: README.md contents of the module from the source code
+description: N/A
 ---

 # Magento_Admin_Adobe_Ims module

 The Magento_Admin_Adobe_Ims module contains integration with Adobe IMS for backend authentication.

-For information about module installation in Magento 2, see [Enable or disable modules](https://devdocs.magento.com/guides/v2.4/install-gde/install/cli/install-cli-subcommands-enable.html).
+For information about module installation, see [Enable or disable modules](https://experienceleague.adobe.com/docs/commerce-operations/installation-guide/tutorials/manage-modules.html).

-# CLI command usage:
+## CLI command usage

-## bin/magento admin:adobe-ims:enable
+### bin/magento admin:adobe-ims:enable

 Enables the AdminAdobeIMS Module. \
 Required values are `Organization ID`, `Client ID`, `Client Secret` and `2FA enabled`

 ### Argument Validation
 On enabling the AdminAdobeIMS Module, the input arguments will be validated. \
 The pattern for the validation are configured in the di.xml